 If an individual working at the School is self-employed, the School will require them to undergo the same level of pre-appointment checking as Staff Members before they commence regulated activity.
-The s a.
-Volunteers in Unregulated Activity

 15. VOLUNTEERS

 Under no circumstances will a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.